-Position Name Allowed Characters Description 3 Date of Birth Numeric with Hyphens The patient's date of birth in the standard date format, YYYY-MM-DD 4 Partial First Name Alphabetic The first five characters of the patient's first name.
+Position Name Allowed Characters Description 2 Gender Alphabetic The single character code indicating the gender of the patient.
+Allowed options are M,F, and O for male, female, and other respectively.
+If the gender field itself is null, this segment of the ID should also be null, meaning the delimeters on either side appear with no whitespace between them.
+3 Date of Birth Numeric with Hyphens The patient's date of birth in the standard date format, YYYY-MM- DD.
+If the birthDate field itself is null, this segment of the ID should also be null, meaning the delimeters on either side appear with no whitespace between them.
+4 Partial First Name Alphabetic The first five characters of the patient's first name.
 All letters should be capitalized.
 If the patient's name is less than five characters long, the full name should be supplied and any remaining character slots omitted.
+If the patient's name is unknown for any reason and the firstName field itself is null, this segment of the ID should also be null, meaning the delimeter before this segment is the last character of the ID value.